yagniio/gcloudex/README.md

 Then go to the Google Cloud's website and download the credentials file for your Google Project.

-Put that file in your application's config folder and rename the file to 'creds.json' (or whatever name you prefer).
-This file will be used to authenticate the requests. **Be sure to add it to your .gitignore file in case you're uploading to a public reposity.**
+Put that file in your application's config folder and rename the file to `creds.json` (or whatever name you prefer).
+This file will be used to authenticate the requests. **Be sure to add it to your .gitignore file in case you're uploading to a public repository.**

 Finally put inside the config file you want (like `dev.exs`) the following line: